-I have already shared a map of the public transportation network in Croatia’s capital, so make sure you check that article as well.
+I have already shared a map of the public transportation network in the city (plus other maps), so make sure you check that article as well.
 Or you can install the moj ZET app which deals with the public transport system in the city (available on Android and iOS).

 For example, to visit the most important Zagreb sights, everything is a 30 minutes walk from Jelacic Square – located in the heart of the city.